andreamarelli99/WS-WS-Dataset/README.md

 # WS-WS: Weakly Supervised Waste Sorting Benchmark

-This repository contains the official benchmark implementation for the paper:

-**WS-WS: Weakly Supervised Waste Sorting**
-Andrea Marelli, Alberto Foresti, Leonardo Pesce, Mario Grosso, Giacomo Boracchi
-[Politecnico di Milano, DEIB], [EURECOM, Data Science Department]

 ## Overview
-This repository provides scripts for training and evaluating weakly supervised segmentation models for waste sorting.
+This repository provides scripts for training and evaluating weakly supervised segmentation models for the Seruso Dataset.
 It includes implementations for:
-- **Standard Classifier**
+- **Standard Classifier (GradCAM, GradCAM++, LayerCAM)**
 - **PuzzleCAM**
 - **POF-CAM**